PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 documents every time the crawler is executed.

 dublin_core_records/
 The first folder created by the crawler.
 It contains all publications' metadata in Dublin Core format (publication's title, abstract, authors...).
-Each subfolder is named after a journal's ID and includes all its publications.
+Each subfolder is named after a journal's ID and it includes all its publications.
 This folder contains the titles and abstracts in Spanish only.

 records/
 The second folder created by the crawler.
 It contains the publications' information in XML format, very similar to the metadata.
 This file includes the full text in HTML format, its title and its abstract in Spanish and English (if available)...

 dublin_core_extended/
 The third folder created by the crawler.
 It contains the same files of the "dublin_core_records" folder, but the titles and abstracts are in both Spanish and English.

 full_texts/clean_raw_text/
 The fourth folder created by the crawler.
 It contains the full text of the article extracted from the XML file, with the encoding fixed, in complete raw text.
 Each line is a paragraph.

 full_texts/clean_xml_text/
 The fifth folder created by the crawler.
 Here the full text is organized in an XML file.
 Each XML contains the journal's ID, the article's ID and the full text splitted in paragraphs and sentences.
 We used IXA pipes to split the sentences.

 dublin_core_tsv/
 The last folder created by the crawler.
 It includes all metadata of the "dublin_core_extended" folder in one single file in tabular format (TSV).
 </pre>